riggs9162/RiggsHelixPlugins/README.md

 A Plugin which adds options for you to enable full body camera that can add to immersion for passive roleplay or even combat roleplay when you feel like it.

 ## Wakeup Messages
-A Simple Plugin which on character load, displays a message depending on your character's health and will fade out with stinger music playing.
+A Simple Plugin which on character load, displays a random message which you can change yourself and will fade out with stinger music playing.

+## Allowflashlight
+Simply allows everyone to use a flashlight.